 This is a great question, especially for those who are interested in the possibility of becoming a nurse or LPN.
 Of all the nurses out in the workforce today, approximately 25% or them are LPNs, and 75% of them are RNs.
 This is important to understand because it gives someone who may be interested in the career and idea of how things break down in terms of career distribution.
 With that said, let’s take a look at some of the differences between the two.

 LPNs are Licensed Practical Nurses, and RNs are Registered Nurses.
 They are both technically nurses, but LPN training is typically shorter and less in-depth than the training that is required to become a Registered Nurse, and this is particularly true if someone is going for a BSN (Bachelor of Science in Nursing) in order to become an RN.

 When looking at the broad nursing specialties (CNA, LPN, RN) there is an obvious gradation in terms of training depth and length.
-CNA training is typically the shortest with the least depth, while LPN programs are typically longer and more in-depth than CNA training, but not as long and less in-depth than an RN training program (which can last four years or more if a person is pursuing a BSN).
+CNA training online is typically the shortest with the least depth, while the LPN training process is typically longer and more in-depth than CNA training, but not as long and less in-depth than an RN training program (which can last four years or more if a person is pursuing a BSN).
 When it comes to work responsibilities and tasks, those generally fall in line in a similar fashion.